 Using Forecasting Software

-There are challenges to forecasting your revenue, since it’s difficult to predict the future.
-This is even more harder when your business is in a cyclical industry with results that are sensitive to the economic cycle.
-There are four phases: expansion, peak, contraction, and trough.
-Even professional economists have difficulty predicting the economy’s performance.
-However, there are ways to make the budgeting process easier.
-For starters, you can use accounting software such as QuickBooks, which has a sales forecast template.
+Predicting the economy can be made a little easier if you use the right tools.
+For starters, you can take advantage of accounting software, such as QuickBooks, which has a sales forecast template.
 Understand your business and the factors that push revenue.
 That way, you can determine how much of your business is affected by the economy.
 You may choose to forecast your revenue based on recent economic performance, since you likely see trends changing prior to economists.
 When you’re relying on history, the most recent period is usually the best to use.
 If you see major changes in the economy, update your revenue forecast.
 Just forecasting your top line once a year isn’t enough.
 Go back to a similar economic time, such as when GDP growth was fast or slow, and see how this impacted your revenue.